jscraftcamp/website/README.md

 # JS CraftCamp - Website

-This project contains the http://jscraftcamp.org site.
+This project contains the [jscraftcamp.org](http://jscraftcamp.org) website and all the setup for the deployment.

 ## Development